• Skip to primary navigation

 Here are some things to consider:

 Monitor Your Spending – It’s impossible to know where to cut back if you don’t know where you’re spending.
-You can sign up with a service like Personal Capital for free.
-Personal Capital will automatically monitor and categorize your spending after you link your bank accounts.
+You can sign up with a service like Empower for free.
+Empower will automatically monitor and categorize your spending after you link your bank accounts.

 You can also check out our list of the best budgeting apps here.